emmanueljs1/nbe/NbE.lagda.md

     Γ , x : T ⊢ id ↥ , x / x : Γ , x : T`

 The inductive hypothesis actually gives us proof that `Γ ⊢ id : Γ Ⓡ ↑Γ`.
 What we really want is proof that `Γ , x : T ⊢ id ↥ : Γ Ⓡ Γ`.
-Here, we use our lemma that if a logical relation holds for a substitution and an environment, it also holds for a shifting of the substitution.
-This transforms our inductive hypothesis into our goal.
+Here, we use the lemma that if a logical relation holds for a substitution and an environment, it also holds for a shifting of the substitution (`Ⓡ-↥`), transforming our inductive hypothesis into our goal.

 ```agda